npup/test-instagram-api/README.md

 # test-instagram-api

+This is the master branch, deployed js weighing in at **about 860k** (without any compression).

 	$ git clone git@github.com:npup/test-instagram-api.git
 	$ cd test-instagram-api

+There is also a "vanilla" branch which uses no framework at all when deployed.
+To try _that_ out, first do ```git checkout vanilla```, otherwise just do:

 	$ npm i

 Edit `SCP_DEPLOY_DESTINATION` in `.npmrc` to point to the deployment server directory.